-Our response to concerns/allegations is consistent with the DDSCP Safeguarding Children Allegations against Staff, Carers and Volunteers procedure and we also refer to the DDSCP Briefing Note: Low-Level Concerns about Staff.
+Our response to concerns/allegations is consistent with the DDSCP Safeguarding Children Allegations against Staff, Carers and Volunteers procedure.

 1. Allegations that may meet the harms threshold

 This is where an allegation might indicate that a person would pose a risk of harm if they continue to work in their present position, or in any capacity with children in a school or college.
 Where it is alleged that anyone working in the establishment, including supply teachers, contractors and volunteers has: